 During the Napoleonic invasion and foreign campaign, the irretrievable losses of the Russian army amounted to about three hundred thousand people.

 Despite the presence of a huge number of archival documents, memoirs and scientific works on the history of the Patriotic War of 1812, the total losses suffered by Russia during the invasion are unknown.
 They can only be assessed indirectly.
-According to the results of revisions carried out in 1811 and 1816, the decline in the population of Russia during this period amounted to more than 3 million people!
-With a total number of 36 million.
+According to the results of audits carried out in 1811 and 1816, the population decline in Russia during this period amounted to more than 3 million people!
+With a total population of 36 million.
 In other words, almost 10% of the population died.
-The same number as during the Great Patriotic War, with which one can already begin to draw parallels.
+The same number as during the Great Patriotic War, with which we can already begin to draw parallels.

-How to explain such a huge number of deaths and deaths from disease, cold and hunger?
+How can we explain such a huge number of dead and those who died from disease, cold and hunger?
 Napoleon, for all his bloodthirstiness, did not touch the local population.
-The retreating Russian troops, who, on the orders of Alexander I, arranged a scorched desert along the old Smolensk road, burned hundreds of cities and villages.
-But the inhabitants were still not shot.
-In any case, until the complete expulsion of Napoleon.
+The retreating Russian troops, who, on the orders of Alexander I, created a scorched desert along the old Smolensk road, burned hundreds of cities and villages.
+But the residents were still not shot.
+In any case, until Napoleon is completely expelled.

-The official historical science somehow vaguely sets out the reasons for the cessation of the guerrilla war.
-Say, they drove the adversary away and everything ended immediately.
-Clubs went to kindling, and swords to plowshares.
-For uselessness.
+Official historical science somehow vaguely sets out the reasons for the cessation of the guerrilla war.
+They say they drove away the adversary and it all ended immediately.
+Clubs were used as kindling, and swords were used as plowshares.
+As unnecessary.

 Is this in Russia?!
-Not yet forgotten Razin and Pugachev, and always ready for the "last and decisive"!
+She has not yet forgotten Razin and Pugachev, and is always ready for the “last and decisive”!

-Academician Fomenko in his works hypothesized that the Great Tartaria was defeated and divided between Russia and the United States immediately after the defeat of the "Pugachev rebellion" in 1775.
-Assuming this to be the case, a number of questions arise:
+Academician Fomenko in his works hypothesized that Great Tartary was defeated and divided between Russia and the United States immediately after the defeat of the “Pugachev rebellion” in 1775.
+If we assume this to be the case, a number of questions arise:

-Why, after the death of Great Tartaria, several smaller states did not arise on its territory, as usually happens after the collapse of empires (Roman, Ottoman, Austro-Hungarian, German, Russian, British) or during the collapse of large countries ( Soviet Union, Yugoslavia)?
+Why, after the death of Great Tartary, did not several smaller states arise on its territory, as usually happens after the collapse of empires (Roman, Ottoman, Austro-Hungarian, German, Russian, British) or during the collapse of large countries ( Soviet Union, Yugoslavia)?

-Why, having suffered a military defeat, the proud and freedom-loving Tartars submitted to the cruel conquerors, and did not raise the cudgel of a people's war, as the Slavs-Aryans always do in such situations?
+Why, having suffered a military defeat, did the proud and freedom-loving Tartars submit to the cruel conquerors, and not raise the club of people’s war, as the Slavs-Aryans always do in such situations?

 Why did the real development of new lands in Russia and the USA begin only half a century later?